 A key lesson learned by in the development and roll-out of the Famili I Redi workshops was the benefit of integrating GBV messaging with other priority topics, rather than delivering highly specialised, GBV-exclusive sessions.
-By incorporating GBV into an array of other priority topics for couples, such as a general introduction to overseas work, practical tools for managing stress and making good decisions, nutrition, family financial management, and how to save for specific goals,

-Famili i Redi participants were more receptive to conversations about GBV as interconnected to these themes, and were more conducive to integration of diverse drivers, stressors and tools for non-violent communication and action across distinct themes.
+By incorporating GBV into an array of other priority topics for couples, such as a general introduction to overseas work, practical tools for managing stress and making good decisions, nutrition, family financial management, and how to save for specific goals, Famili i Redi participants were more receptive to conversations about GBV as interconnected to these themes, and were more conducive to integration of diverse drivers, stressors and tools for non-violent communication and action across distinct themes.
 This more holistic approach has provided participants with an array of practical tools conducive to relationships without violence, and particularly increased understanding and prevention of emotional and financial violence.

-Additionally, the decision to adapt the audience of Famili i Redi from exclusively men and boys to an intimate-partner setting was strategic and effective for the local context.
-Vanuatu is a society strongly delineated across gender lines, particularly in the distribution of domestic roles.
-By providing an educational environment for intimate partners to work jointly on tasks focused on planning for the future, identifying common priorities and articulating the changes in one another's' roles in the family unit during labour migration, Famili i Redi provides an opportunity for partners to undertake collaborative decision-making and consider their individual and shared journeys for the coming months and years.
+Additionally, the decision to adapt the audience of Famili i Redi from exclusively men and boys to an intimate-partner setting was strategic and effective for the local context, providing an opportunity for partners to undertake collaborative decision-making and consider their individual and shared journeys for the coming months and years..
 In addition to reaching almost double the number of participants originally targeted for this activity, feedback collected from Famili i Redi participants 2-3 months following their participation in the workshop, has confirmed the value this approach: When 70% of participants can directly attribute participation in this workshop to improvement in their relationship with their partner, the potential for GBV prevention education to transform gender dynamics and inequitable power relations in the family unit is significant.